Carroll Knicely

-Carroll F. Knicely (born c.
-1929 in Staunton, Virginia - died November 2, 2006 in Glasgow, Kentucky) was editor and publisher of the Glasgow Daily Times for nearly 20 years (and later, its owner) and served under three Kentucky Governors as commissioner and later Commerce Secretary.
+Carroll Franklin Knicely (December 8, 1928 – November 2, 2006) was editor and publisher of the Glasgow Daily Times for nearly 20 years (and later, its owner) and served under three Kentucky governors as commissioner and later commerce secretary.

 Career in publishing

 Knicely started out as an apprentice linotype operator at The News-Virginian.
-In 1957, he relocated to Glasgow, Kentucky as the president, editor and publisher of the Glasgow Daily Times.
-In 1963, Knicely and his wife Evely became the sole owners of the newspaper and of the Glasgow Publishing Corporation.
+In 1957, he relocated to Glasgow, Kentucky, as the president, editor and publisher of the Glasgow Daily Times.
+In 1963, Knicely and his wife Evelyn became the sole owners of the newspaper and of the Glasgow Publishing Corporation.
 He also held interests in several newspapers all over Kentucky and was part owner of a weekly newspaper in Westmoreland, Tennessee.

 Knicely served as president of the Kentucky Press Association and president of the Kentucky Journalism Foundation.
 Under his leadership, the Glasgow Daily Times was named by the Kentucky Press Association as the best newspaper in its class in 1967.